 a.
 Communication:

-Has the competence to clearly and unambiguously communicate information, ideas, problems, problem solving approaches, their origins and possible solutions to both audiences of specialists b.
-Co-operation:

-(peers within the TIL-domain, the larger scholarly population) and non-specialists (society in general).
+Has the competence to clearly and unambiguously communicate information, ideas, problems, problem solving approaches, their origins and possible solutions to both audiences of specialists (peers within the TIL-domain, the larger scholarly population) and non-specialists (society in general).